KatherineMichel/portfolio/doc/2024-recap.md

 ![](2024-recap-images/the-route.jpg)
 The route

 After trying the world famous Franklin's Barbecue in Austin in April, I had the pleasure of trying Terry Black's Barbecue.
+Terry Black's Barbecue was a very different experience, but also great.
 The approaches of either establishment were very different!

 Franklin's Barbecue
 * Slow moving line with "last man standing"